PeakIndicators/Getting-Started-On-Azure-ML/Clone-and-Run-a-Notebook.md

 # Running a Jupyter notebook and installing Azure Machine Learning SDK

 A lot of data science and machine learning experimentation is performed by running code in notebooks.
-Your compute instance includes fully featured Python notebook environments (Jupyter and JuypyterLab) that you can use for extensive work; but for basic notebook editing, you can use the built-in Notebooks page in Azure Machine learning studio.
+Your compute instance includes fully featured Python and R notebook environments (Jupyter and JuypyterLab) that you can use for extensive work; but for basic notebook editing, you can use the built-in Notebooks page in Azure Machine learning studio.

 1. In Azure Machine Learning studio, view the **Notebooks** page.